gpe-mw-training/camel-labs/8_Modularity/osgi-plain-jar/readme.txt

-This Exercises shows how a OSGi bundle is created using Maven 2 as well as using Servicemix Properties to configure settings through the Admin OSGi interface rather than through Spring or Application Properties.
+This Exercises shows how a OSGi bundle is created using Maven 2 as well as using JBoss Fuse Properties to configure settings through the Admin OSGi interface rather than through Spring or Application Properties.

 Deployment:

-After building the project using "mvn install" please copy the line below into the Karaf Console of Servicemix when started up in order to to deploy it:
+After building the project using "mvn install" please copy the line below into the Karaf Console of JBoss Fuse when started up in order to to deploy it:

-    osgi:install -s wrap:mvn:com.fusesource.training/servicemix-exercises-plain-jar/2010.07.12
+    osgi:install -s wrap:mvn:com.redhat.gpe.training/osgi-plain-jar/1.0

-Now you need to copy the "deploy/plainAndSimple-context.xml" inside the "<servicemix installation directory>/deploy" directory.
+Now you need to copy the "deploy/plainAndSimple-context.xml" inside the "<JBoss Fuse installation directory>/deploy" directory.

 Then look into the log file and check out if you find this message "Initializing Service bean with message" indicating